-Students may complete undergraduate and graduate level programs through the Arkansas State University-Jonesboro Programs at ASUMH.
+Students may complete undergraduate-level programs through the A-State Programs at ASUMH.
 The program is designed so that ASUMH provides the freshman and sophomore courses.
-ASU-Jonesboro then provides junior, senior, and graduate courses leading to specific bachelors' and masters' degrees.
+A-State then provides junior and senior courses leading to specific bachelors' degrees.
 All classes are held on the Mountain Home campus.
-When the course work is complete, the degree is awarded by ASU-Jonesboro.
+When the course work is complete, the degree is awarded by A-State.

-Information about any of these degrees offered by ASU-Jonesboro through the ASUMH Degree Center may be obtained by calling (870) 508- 6170.
+Information about any of these degrees offered by A-State through the ASUMH Degree Center may be obtained by calling (870) 508-6170.

-Degrees Available Through ASUJ at ASUMH
+Degrees Available Through A-State at ASUMH